-Our Board of Directors adopted a dividend policy pursuant to which the Company will pay quarterly dividends on our ordinary shares and has also approved a program to repurchase up to 15 million of the company's ordinary shares, not to exceed \$500 million in the aggregate.
-However, the declaration and payment of any future dividend is subject to the approval of our board of directors and our dividend policy could change at any time.
-Similarly, our share repurchase program may be suspended or terminated at any time.
-There can be no assurance that we will declare cash dividends or repurchase shares in the future in any particular amounts, or at all.
-Furthermore, any dividend, if declared, may be an interim dividend, under Singapore law, which is wholly provisional and may be revoked by our Board of Directors at any time prior to the payment thereof.
+The declaration and payment of any future dividend is subject to the approval of our board of directors and our dividend policy could change at any time.
+Similarly, our share repurchase program may be suspended or terminated at any time prior to its expiration at the 2012 AGM.
+Even if shareholders approve the 2012 share repurchase mandate at the 2012 AGM, our board of directors may not approve a new share repurchase program or, if approved, it will also be subject to suspension or termination at any time prior to its expiration There can be no assurance that we will declare cash dividends or repurchase shares in the future in any particular amounts, or at all.
+Furthermore, we may declare dividends as interim dividends, which are wholly provisional under Singapore law and may be revoked by our board of directors at any time prior to the payment thereof.
 The payment of cash dividends is restricted by applicable law and our corporate structure.
 Pursuant to Singapore law and our articles of association, no dividends may be paid except out of our profits.
 Also, because we are a holding company, our ability to pay cash dividends on our ordinary shares and to repurchase our shares may be limited by restrictions on our ability to obtain sufficient funds through dividends from subsidiaries, including restrictions under the terms of our credit agreement.

-Future dividends and share repurchases, their timing and amount, as well as the relative allocation of cash between dividends and share repurchases, may be affected by, among other factors: our views on potential future capital requirements for strategic transactions, including acquisitions; earnings levels; contractual restrictions; cash position and overall financial condition; and changes to our business model.
+Future dividends and share repurchases, if any, their timing and amount, as well as the relative allocation of cash between dividends and share repurchases, may be affected by, among other factors: our views on potential future capital requirements for strategic transactions, including acquisitions; earnings levels; contractual restrictions; cash position and overall financial condition; and changes to our business model.
 In addition, the amount we spend and the number of shares we are able to repurchase under our share repurchase program may further be affected by a number of other factors, including the share price and blackout periods in which we are restricted from repurchasing shares.
 A reduction in, or elimination of, our dividend payments and/or share repurchases could have a negative effect on our share price.